Talking About Domestic Violence in Our Native Communities

 No matter the reason a person chooses to abuse, domestic violence is not a Native tradition, and it is never okay.

 How Can StrongHearts Help?

-If you are or someone you know is in an abusive relationship, call the StrongHearts Native Helpline (1-844-762-8483) Monday through Friday from 9 a.m. to 5:30 p.m.
-CT for support.
+If you are or someone you know is in an abusive relationship, call the StrongHearts Native Helpline (1-844-762-8483), available 7 a.m. to 10 p.m.
+CST, seven days a week, for support.
 We take calls from Native Americans who are experiencing domestic violence or dating violence in their relationship, concerned family members and friends, and from anyone seeking help for someone else.
 Advocates are available for free and can provide lifesaving tools and immediate support to help you find options and safety when you’re ready to reach out.